cs2researchlab/SymExE/docs/FAQ.md

 - Evasion indicator counts
 - States-to-paths ratio

-### What does "evasiveness score" mean?
+### What does evasiveness score mean?

-A 0-100 score measuring how evasive the binary is:
+A 0-100 score measuring how evasive the binary is
 - 70-100: Highly Evasive
 - 40-69: Moderately Evasive
 - 10-39: Minimally Evasive